OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```

 This application deep link demonstrates abuse of a link in order to target known vulnerabilities already identified within an application.
 In this example consider an application running a web view with JavaScript enabled, and that the `Whatismyname` parameter is reflected into the web view.
 In this case, this payload would trigger reflected cross site scripting within the context of the web view when the `Whatismyname` variable is rendered.

+Deep links are also inherently susceptible to deep link collision where by two applications can declare control over the exact same custom schema.
+This results in a disambiguation dialog being shown to the user whenever they click a custom schema link.
+A malicious application can attempt to abuse this by declaring control over targeted custom schemas; in which case the user will be prompted to select the application to handle the link and could make the mistake of choosing the malicious application to handle the link instead of the legitimate application.

+Since Android 6.0 (API Level 23) a developer can opt to define [App links](https://developer.android.com/training/app-links/verify-site-associations "Verify Android App Links"), similar to deep links providing a way to launch a native mobile application via a link.
+There are some key differences from deep links to consider:

+- App links only use http:// and https:// schemes, custom schemes are not allowed.
+- App links require a live domain to serve a [digital asset link](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link").
+- Verified App links will not show a disambiguation dialog when a user opens a link.

+App links are not susceptible to collision due to verifying the domain with a digital asset link.
+Once the domain is verified the Android system will set that application as the default handler, resulting in no disambiguation dialog being shown to the user as in the case of deep link collision.

 For every application, each of these custom defined URL schemes must be enumerated and the actions they perform must be tested.
 User data and parameters that are provided from a URL Scheme should always be deemed to be untrustworthy input and thus should be validated as any user content typically is: